libxml-raku/LibXML-raku/doc/Parser.md

 The API of this parser is exactly the same as any other Perl SAX2 parser.
 See XML::SAX::Intro for details.

-Aside from the regular parsing methods, you can access the DOM tree traverser directly, using the generate() method:
+Aside from the regular parsing methods, you can access the DOM tree traverser directly, using the reparse() method:

     my LibXML::Document $doc = build-yourself-a-document();
     my $saxparser = $LibXML::SAX::Parser.new( ... );
-    $parser.generate( $doc );
+    $parser.reparse( $doc );

 This is useful for serializing DOM trees, for example that you might have done prior processing on, or that you have as a result of XSLT processing.